David-Lanzz/David-Lanzz/README.md

 ## Education

-- National Deploma in Mechanical Engineering, The Polytechnic of Ibadan,Nigeria
+- National Diploma in Mechanical Engineering, The Polytechnic of Ibadan, Nigeria
-- Pending Degree in Industrial and Production Engineering, The Federal University of Technology,Akure Nigeria
+- Pending Degree in Industrial and Production Engineering, The Federal University of Technology, Akure Nigeria

 ## Projects
 > Below are some of the projects i have worked on...(please click on images and navigate to the live demo link to get a detailed view of projects)